Activities and Banquet Information

 College staff will also present workshops on topics such as choosing a career, selecting a college, and strategies for being accepted.
 Students may also schedule an admission interview for information and practice.

 Home to both Ithaca College and Cornell University, Ithaca is widely recognized as an ideal collegetown.
 The area abounds in entertainment, athletic events, lectures, and other activities.
 Go to www.visitithaca.com to learn more about the area.

 On the last Friday of the three-week session, students, their families, faculty, and staff gather at a banquet to celebrate the summer college experience and say goodbye.
 The program fee includes banquet tickets for the student plus two family members.
-RSVPs are required!
+RSVPs will be collected at check-in.

 Boxed lunches will be provided for students and two guests on the last day of the one-week program.